configcat/docs/website/docs/advanced/cli.md

 </details>

-### Configuration
+### Setup
-After a successful installation, the CLI must be configured with your <a target="_blank" href="https://app.configcat.com/my-account/public-api-credentials">ConfigCat Management API credentials</a>.
+After a successful installation, the CLI must be set up with your <a target="_blank" href="https://app.configcat.com/my-account/public-api-credentials">ConfigCat Management API credentials</a>.

 You can do this by using the `configcat setup` command.

 ![interactive](/assets/cli/setup.gif)

 #### Environment Variables
-Besides the configuration command above, the CLI can read your credentials from the following environment variables.
+Besides the `setup` command above, the CLI can read your credentials from the following environment variables.

 Name | Description |
 --------- | ----------- |